alemarco96/DECAF/INSTALLATION_GUIDE.md

   * Read the model card's JSON file, looking for the `model_usage/archive_file` property.
 It gives the filename of the archive that must be downloaded to use the model.

-  * Create a new folder inside the `models/allennlp` subdirectory with the same name of the desired model.
+  * Create a new folder inside the `models/allennlp` subdirectory with the same name as the desired model.

   * Download the model archive and decompress it: